vidstige/partition/README.md

     more-stuff
     wheel

-it can partition it into three parts
+it can partition it into three parts by running the module

+    $python -m partition test/order.txt test/requirements.txt

     ['wheel']
     ['numpy']